 1.6.
 "Use" means the ability to access, execute, and display DPWeb through a web browser.

 3. Subscription.
 You are allowed to Use DPWeb on a subscription basis.
-During the registration process you selected the modules you are subscribing to use in DPWeb, the number of users that will use DPWeb, the length of your subscription, the number of texts or faxes allowed, and other options offered during the registration process (collectively, "Options").
-You agree to pay the subscription fees, setup fees, and other costs ("Fees") for Options in DPWeb that you agreed to for the Term you agreed to in the registration process.
-Your subscription automatically renews for the same length of time as your original Term unless you cancel the subscription as provided in this Agreement.
-When your subscription renews you owe the Fees for the new Term.
-During the Term you may add additional Options which will increase the subscription fees for the entire Term.
-Options may only be removed at the end of the Term.
+During the subscription process you selected the modules you are subscribing to use in DPWeb, the number of users that will use DPWeb, the length of your subscription, the number of texts or faxes allowed, and other options offered during the subscription process (collectively, "Options").
+You agree to pay the subscription fees, setup fees, and other costs ("Fees") for Options in DPWeb that you agreed to for the Commitment Term you agreed to in the subscription process.
+Your subscription automatically renews for the same length of time as your original Commitment Term with the same Options, unless you deselect the auto-renew option or terminate the subscription as provided in Section 23 of this Agreement.
+When your subscription renews you owe the Fees for the entire Commitment Term.
+During the Commitment Term you may add additional Options which will increase the subscription fees for the entire Commitment Term.
+Any Options you remove during a Commitment Term will only take affect for the next Commitment Term.

 4. Payment.
 If you have been sold the subscription to DPWeb through a reseller then (i) you will provide payment to the reseller instead of DrugPak as provided in this Section, and (ii) you are still liable to DrugPak for the payment and DrugPak may enforce its rights under this Agreement if DrugPak does not receive payment.
 You will provide to DrugPak a valid credit card number, ACH information, or eCheck information, or other payment information as allowed by DrugPak (collectively, "Payment Device").
 Along with the Payment Device you will provide all information necessary to use the Payment Device such as the expiration date for the credit card and other information requested by DrugPak, and you hereby authorize DrugPak to charge to the Payment Device all Fees applicable to your purchase of the subscription to DPWeb.
-All Fees for a Term are owed at the beginning of a Term.
-DrugPak may allow you to pay the Fees owed for a Term throughout the Term on a monthly, semi-annual, or other payment cycle you select that is allowed by DrugPak ("Payment Cycle").
-The portion of the Fees owed for a Payment Cycle will be charged at the beginning of the Payment Cycle.
+You agree not to dispute any charges to your Payment Device that are authorized by this Agreement.
+All Fees for a Commitment Term are owed at the beginning of a Commitment Term.
+DrugPak may allow you to pay the Fees owed for a Commitment Term throughout the Commitment Term on a monthly, semi-annual, or other payment cycle you select as Payment Term during the subscription process ("Payment Term").
+The portion of the Fees owed for a Payment Term will be charged at the beginning of the Payment Term.
 Upon cancellation, expiration, or any change to the Payment Device, you will immediately provide a new Payment Device and other information requested by DrugPak.
 If you have provided a Payment Device for another agreement between you and DrugPak, you authorize DrugPak to charge such other Payment Device for any Fees owed under this Agreement in the event the Payment Device you provided for this Agreement does not work.
-If you do not pay the portion of the Fees due for a Payment Cycle when due, then all of the Fees owed for a Term become immediately due and payable, at DrugPak’s option, without demand or notice.
+If you do not pay the portion of the Fees due for a Payment Term when due, then all of the Fees owed for a Commitment Term become immediately due and payable, at DrugPak’s option, without demand or notice.
 Payments made under another agreement between you and DrugPak do not apply to Fees owed under this Agreement and vice versa.
 For convenience, DrugPak may provide you with an invoice, at DrugPak’s discretion.
 You are required to pay all Fees regardless of whether you receive an invoice.
 If you have not paid all sums due DrugPak in accordance with the terms of this Agreement, a monthly finance charge equal to the lesser of (a) 1.5% per month, or (b) the highest amount permitted by law, shall accrue and be payable each month until paid in full.
 Furthermore, upon your failure to make payment in accordance with the terms hereof, a late fee of ten percent (10%) of the amount past due shall be due and payable by you with respect to each such late payment.
 The waiver of a finance charge, late fee or any portion thereof shall not be deemed to be a waiver of any future finance charges or late fees.
 You shall be liable to DrugPak for any and all costs and expenses incurred by DrugPak, including without limitation attorneys’ fees and expenses, in collection of any past due amounts hereunder.

 6. Suspension.
 If you do not pay the Fees owed under this Agreement or any amounts owed under another agreement between you and DrugPak when due or if you are paying a reseller and DrugPak does not receive payment for all fees owed by the reseller for any of the reseller’s customers then your use of DPWeb may be suspended by DrugPak until the Fees or other amounts are paid in full.
-If your use of DPWeb is suspended, you still owe all Fees you committed to during the registration process.
+If your use of DPWeb is suspended, you still owe all Fees for the entire Commitment Term.

 7. Ownership.
 This Agreement is not a sale of DPWeb and DrugPak retains title and ownership of DPWeb and all subsequent copies, including the intellectual property rights therein, regardless of the form or media in or on which DPWeb or subsequent copies exist.